aysegulcelikok/dsa210_project/README.md

 This phase will investigate the relationship between Linkedin and TikTok usage (Pearson Correlation):

 •	Investigating whether increased Linkedin screen time correlates with decreased TikTok usage (or vice versa).

 •	Identifying whether TikTok screen time is negatively correlated with academic event days (exam period)

 •	Identifying whether Linkedin screen time is negatively correlated with academic event days (exam period)

 • Identifying the correlation between Linkedin screen time and job application counts in order to investigate whether professional engagement (i.e., time spent on Linkedin) peaks during active job search days.

+• Investigate if Linkedin screen time increases over the academic year, particularly as graduation approaches

+• Investigate if TikTok screen time decreases over the academic year, indicating a possible shift from entertainment to career focus

 •	Calculating correlation coefficients to measure the strength and direction of the relationship between Linkedin and TikTok usage over time.
+• Pearson correlation coefficients (r) to measure the strength and direction of the relationships.
 ## 4. Visualization
 • Pie Chart

 - The number of job applications submitted during the exam period and non-exam days (days with no significant academic events)

 • Heat Map:
-To compare the average screen time spent on TikTok and LinkedIn depending on the day type (e.g., weekday or weekend) and the time of day the platforms were used
+To compare the average screen time spent on TikTok and Linkedin depending on the day type (e.g., weekday or weekend) and the time of day the platforms were used

-- When TikTok or LinkedIn is used most often during the day.
+- When TikTok or Linkedin is used most often during the day.

 - Whether usage patterns differ between weekdays and weekends.